Alfresco/docs-alfresco/insight-engine/latest/concepts/search-admin.md

 ---
-author: Alfresco Documentation
-source:
+title: Administering Alfresco Search and Insight Engine
 ---

-# Administering Alfresco Search and Insight Engine

 This information helps you to monitor and administer Alfresco Search and Insight Engine.

 -   **[Alfresco SOLR Admin REST API](../concepts/alfresco-solr-admin-rest-api.md)**